kergoth/dotvim-old/README.rst

   - pathogen: manage your runtimepath
   - py2stdlib: The Python 2.x standard library documentation as a Vim help file
   - py3stdlib: The Python 3.x standard library documentation as a Vim help file
-  - pydoc: Pulls external python documentation into a Vim window
   - pyflakes: on the fly Python checking in Vim with PyFlakes
   - pylint: compiler plugin which runs pylint against python files
   - pythonfolding: python folding plugin from